 and Weather Stations

 " offers free consultation for most of the issues relating to tree crops launched by the institute has become popular among various stakeholders.

-, are housed in KFRI.
+is housed in KFRI.

 Institute staff over the period of three decades of their field visits to remote forest localities across India has accumulated impressive collections of plant and animal specimens, and pedological samples which are organised as: Arboretum

 .
 The Guided Nature Trails

 on forestry and environment with the extension and training division